lformella/xdcc-grabscher/README.md

 This feature wont work in older browsers like the good old IE8, so do yourself a favor and use a newer one ;-)

 ## API
-XG v3.2 supports a rest api to control it via scripts.
+XG v3 supports a rest api to control it via scripts.
 You can add api keys and enable / disable them.

 ![Api](http://xg.bitpir.at/images/help/api.png?v=3)

-The api method has to be entered after the __/api/__ path segment.
-After that is the method you want to call, for example __/downloadPacket/__.
-The data you want to pass to method has to be encoded in JSON.
+The api method has to be entered after the __/api/__ path segment, for example __/downloadPacket/__.
+The data you want to pass to the method has to be encoded in JSON.
 The content type must be JSON, too.
-The apiKey property is mandatory and has to match an api key wich is enabled.
+The apiKey property is mandatory and has to match an api key which is enabled.
 You can test this via curl:

 ```
 curl -H "Content-Type:text/json" -s -XPUT localhost:5556/api/... -d '